Baby Rat

 What To Do If You Find A Baby Rat: South Shore IPM Guide

-In this blog post, we will discuss what to do if you find a baby rat, how to identify if it has been orphaned, and when it’s time to call professional pest control Boston services.
+At South Shore IPM, we specialize in integrated pest management (IPM), focusing on humane and effective solutions to rodent problems.
+This post will cover what to do if you find a baby rat, how to identify if it has been orphaned, and when it’s time to call professional pest control Boston services.

-How To Identify A Baby Rat
+How to Identify a Baby Rat

 Baby rats, also known as pups, are typically born hairless, blind, and completely dependent on their mother for survival.
 If you come across one, it may look similar to a newborn mouse, but there are a few distinct differences: